 When asked about their dreams for the future, tears come to Heather’s eyes.
 “Our dream is to have our own home, to have stability.
 When you have a home, it takes away so much other stress.
 It would mean everything.”

-“The programs offered by the YWCA Grimsby Affordable Housing Partnership have taught me a lot about myself,” says Heather as she smiles at Cheryl, one of our Transitional Support Workers.
+“The programs offered by the YWCA West Niagara Affordable Housing program have taught me a lot about myself,” says Heather as she smiles at Cheryl, one of our Transitional Support Workers.
 They first met about three years ago, and Cheryl has been there for Heather and her family every step of the way, ever since.

 When you have a home, it takes away so much other stress.
 It would mean everything.

-At the time Heather, her husband Chad and their three beautiful children came to the YWCA Grimsby Affordable Housing Partnership (GAHP) they were living in a mobile home which was less than ideal.
+At the time Heather, her husband Chad and their three beautiful children came to the YWCA’s West Niagara Affordable Housing program (formerly GAHP) they were living in a mobile home which was less than ideal.
 They had come to the realization that living in a mobile home was not a long term solution.
 They also had to admit that given the high rents in Niagara, they were not going to be able to do it on their own.
 “So I met with Cheryl, we got together for interviews and the application process and only a short time later, we moved into our house”, explains Heather.